Search for Malaysia Airlines Flight 370: Disappearance

 Malaysia Airlines Flight 370 was a scheduled flight in the early morning hours of 8 March 2014 from Kuala Lumpur, Malaysia to Beijing, China—one of two daily flights operated by Malaysia Airlines from its hub at Kuala Lumpur International Airport (KLIA) to Beijing Capital International Airport.
 Flight 370 was scheduled to depart at 00:35 local time (MYT; UTC+08:00) and arrive at 06:30 local time (CST; UTC+08:00).
-At 00:41 MYT, Flight 370 took off with 239 persons aboard—two pilots, ten cabin crew, and 227 passengers (152 of whom were Chinese citizens).
+At 00:41 MYT, Flight 370 took off with 239 occupants aboard—two pilots, ten cabin crew, and 227 passengers (152 of whom were Chinese citizens).
 Flight 370 was cleared by air traffic control to proceed on a direct path to waypoint IGARI (6°56′12″N 103°35′6″E), located between Malaysia and Vietnam over the South China Sea (near the boundary with the Gulf of Thailand).

 At 01:07 MYT, the aircraft was at flight level 350—approximately 35000 ft above sea level—when the final message using the ACARS protocol was sent from the aircraft.
-At 1:19 MYT, Lumpur area air traffic control (ATC) initiated a hand-off to Ho Chi Minh area ATC.
+At 01:19 MYT, Lumpur area air traffic control (ATC) initiated a hand-off to Ho Chi Minh area ATC.
 The Captain responded "Good night Malaysian Three Seven Zero," (originally reported to have been "all right, good night"), after which no further communications were made with the pilots.
 The crew was expected to contact air traffic control in Ho Chi Minh City as the aircraft passed into Vietnamese airspace just north of the point where the final verbal communication was made.
 Less than two minutes later, at 01:21, the aircraft disappeared from the radar screens of both Malaysian and Vietnamese ATC, which use secondary radar to track aircraft.
 No distress call was made.

 Flight 370 was expected to arrive in Beijing at 6:30 local time (same time zone as Malaysia; 22:30 UTC, 7 March).
 At 7:24, Malaysia Airlines issued a media statement that Flight 370 was missing after contact was lost with Malaysian ATC at 2:40.
-The time of the last contact with ATC was later corrected to 1:19; Malaysia Airlines was notified at 2:40.
+The time of the last contact with ATC was later corrected to 01:19; Malaysia Airlines was notified at 02:40.